FelixOnline/v2/content/articles/2016-2-12-rag-mag-battle-becomes-sexism-row.md

 subtitle: >
   President speaks out as RAG week continues mag-less
 date: "2016-02-12 11:11:53 +0000"

 # Attributes from Felix Online V1
 id: "5896"
 old_path: /news/5896/rag-mag-battle-becomes-sexism-row
 aliases:
  - /news/5896/rag-mag-battle-becomes-sexism-row
+imported: true
+comments:
+ - The Rag magazine was offensive but not sexist lets not get silly about thisAnyone have a link to the censored Rag MagNo its definitely not but Lucinda said it was As a result shes potentially made RAG lose 1500 in sponsorship Thats money that could have gone to charity Not to mention the fact that shes abused her own students and broken pretty much every union policy she cares to What a disgraceNo its definitely not but Lucinda said it was As a result shes potentially made RAG lose 1500 in sponsorship Thats money that could have gone to charity Not to mention the fact that shes abused her own students and broken pretty much every union policy she cares to What a disgraceWhere can we see a copy of this magazine So we can decide for ourselvesWhere can we see a copy of this magazine So we can decide for ourselveshttpimgurcomagZcEAHaving read the diary Im not sure how anyone could possibly construe it as sexistPerhaps its telling that the article doesnt even attem

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true